ModelforManufacturing/SPIF.-Design-model/README.md

 ![metamodel_data](metamodel/data.png)

-- The root class is DataModel, which is composed of a DataDiagram that is composed of one or more DataObjects.
+- The root class is DataModel, which is composed of one or more DataObject.
 - The important concepts of the Data Model are the data objects and their properties, as well as the relationships between them.
 - Property has two attributes of type string ('dataType', 'value') for primitive data types like (integer, 8) or (float, 8.0) or for classes and objects like (Material, AA7075).
 - Data objects can be related to each other through the DataObjectRelation class, which is used to specify what type of relationship exists between both objects.